mwilde345/ClimaCloset-Web/README.md

 you need a proxy to make api calls to localhost.
 Otherwise you would use a custom server endpoint and would fetch as normal.

+example of putting an express app on the cloud, serverless: https://www.freecodecamp.org/news/express-js-and-aws-lambda-a-serverless-love-story-7c77ba0eaa35/

+notice how app.listen will only run when testing locally.
+Otherwise we export the logic to run on lambda and don't do app.listen.

 # Climacloset